thundersquared/apiscp-notes/content/notes/php-user-overrides.md

 ⚠️ Make sure cgroups allocated memory is equal or more than you set in the override.

+⚠️ This can only be applied to PHP CLI.
+Use policy maps to change PHP FPM's memory limit instead.
+[Learn more here ↗](https://docs.apiscp.com/admin/PHP-FPM/#policy-maps)

 ## Increasing upload size

 To increase the upload size limit, you can raise the limit as follows: